shenglol/vscode-arm-template-repl/README.md

 ## Features

-- Evalutates ARM template expressions file and gives live feedback as you type.
+- Evalutates ARM template expressions and gives live feedback as you type.
 Results are shown as decorations and are appended to the end of any line containing an expression.

 - Provides type checking for built-in template expression functions.